Hereward House School: Operation

 The school was named after the eleventh-century rebel leader, Hereward the Wake.
 All four school houses, one of which each boy is allocated to, are named after ethnic groups from his time period: the Angles, Danes, Normans and Saxons As is customary in most preparatory schools, competition exists between the houses, in sports and academic life.

 All boys of all ages have to wear the school uniform, which is composed of mostly grey and black clothing, accompanied by the distinctive white and blue striped tie, and the fleur-de-lis embroidered blazer.
 This uniform differentiates the pupils from those of the other preparatory schools in the area.

 Sports

-Hereward House is known for its sports, specializing especially in football, which is played in the winter months, and cricket, which is played in the summer.
+Hereward House specializes especially in football, which is played in the winter months, and cricket, which is played in the summer.
 In football, Hereward House competes against other schools, including Highgate, UCS and City of London.

 Both cricket and football are played at Hampstead Heath Extension and Brondesbury Cricket Grounds, with football being played at Swiss Cottage Astro-Turf every week.

 There are also inter-house competitions in the two sports, with the four houses competing against each other for inter-house glory.
-Cross country races are also frequently held at the Hampstead Heath Extension.
+Cross country races are held at the Hampstead Heath Extension.
 The Hereward House Inter-School Cross-Country is an event in March at Hampstead Heath Extension.
 Schools are invited from across London to compete for titles in under-eleven and under-thirteen races.
-This event is one of the largest inter-school competitions in London.